mptwaktusolat/app_waktu_solat_malaysia/README.md

 Download and install the `.apk` from the [releases](https://github.com/mptwaktusolat/app_waktu_solat_malaysia/releases) page (look for the **pre-release** tag).
 Don't forget to share your feedback and comments.

-_Note: Pre-release app are no longer submitted to the Google Play Store._
+_Note: Pre-release versions are not always submitted to the Google Play Store (Beta track)._

 ## Devlogs